 When all is said and done, the decision to buy a home should depend on the market conditions.
 Take time to understand the local market and determine if it makes financial sense to buy now.
 Then, forecast what may happen in the coming years and see if that decision still makes sense.
 Employment, housing supply, and affordability can all impact the decision to buy in a specific neighborhood or at a certain time.

 Even when faced with a seller’s market you can still move forward with a deal.
-Given the current interest rates, which are expected to remain low in 2022, you may be able to secure financing with lower monthly payments, regardless of where you’re moving.
-However, as mentioned previously, you’ll need to make sure you’re financially prepared for competition if you choose to buy in 2022.
+Given the current interest rates, which are higher than they were last year, you may be able to secure a monthly payment that works for you so it’s best to speak with a lender.

 Turn to Professionals